ruanjinxiong/wp-auto-post-helper/README.md

 ## Recounting Usage in wp-admin

-Visit **Tools → Recount Media Usage** in the WordPress dashboard and press **Recount Usage** to trigger an AJAX-powered scan of your published content.
-The helper tallies how often each attachment appears in posts, galleries, and image blocks, then updates the stored usage counts automatically.
+Visit **Tools → Recount Media Usage** in the WordPress dashboard and press **Recount Usage** to trigger an AJAX-powered scan of your standard posts (`post` post type).
+The helper tallies how often each attachment appears in post content, galleries, and image blocks, stores the totals temporarily in memory, and writes the refreshed counts to each attachment when the scan completes.

 ## Requirements